 Note: Business Source Complete is the only UofT Libraries database which gives access to Harvard Business Review articles.

-This database is a longstanding, comprehensive Canadian periodical collection covering multiple subjects and topics, with millions of full-text records.
+The Canadian Business & Current Affairs database is a longstanding, comprehensive Canadian periodical collection covering multiple subjects and topics, with millions of full-text records.
 It features a diversified mix of publications, including scholarly journals, trade publications, magazines, reports, radio and television transcripts, news, dissertations, and more.

 From the award-winning, nongovernmental National Security Archive, this resource consists of expertly curated, and meticulously indexed, declassified government documents covering U.S. policy toward critical world events – including their military, intelligence, diplomatic and human rights dimensions.